-What Is URL Blacklist and How to Fix It?
+What Is URL Blacklist, How a URL Gets Blacklisted, and How to Fix It?

 A URL blacklist is a list of unsafe URLs, IP addresses, or domain names that are removed from the search results by authorities.
 These authorities can be search engines like Google and Bing or antivirus service providers like McAfee SiteAdvisor and Norton Safe Web.